 FIFA World Cup 2018: 5 emerging tech trends that changed the game

 Was Artificial Intelligence able to predict the 2018 FIFA World Cup?
-Did Russia become a game changer within the tech revolution?
 How was Augmented Reality used around the globe to bring the game close to fans?
-Join us for a deep dive into the World Cup of emerging technologies!

 Whether you call it football or soccer, the FIFA World Cup unites billions of fans around the globe, as proven by the 3.4 billion people, almost half the total world population, who just watched the 2018 FIFA World Cup this year, according to research company GlobalWebIndex.
 As budgets are large and stakes are high, one of the opportunities of these large-scale events lies in the mass-introduction of groundbreaking technological innovation.
 Or as Forbes puts it, “it’s not surprising at all that (soccer) isn’t immune to the tech sector’s favourite buzzword – “Digital Transformation.“And this year, the 5 biggest innovative trends of Digital Transformation at the 2018 FIFA World Cup were nearly as astonishing as the game itself.